 #1 You Can Read the Room

 It is common knowledge that interpreting the tone of a text message or email can be nearly impossible in some cases.
 Despite getting a visual image of co-workers during video conferences, the distance can still make it difficult to read (sense or feel) the climate in the room.
-This lack of clarification can cause misunderstandings about what participants really want to know or their view on the matter at hand.
-Employee frustration or disengagement cause cracks in company morale that can become craters if they are not addressed properly.
+This lack of clarification can lead to misunderstandings about what participants truly want to know or their views on the matter at hand.
+Employee frustration or disengagement can cause cracks in company morale that, if left unaddressed, can develop into craters.

 #2 It Supports Company Culture

 A positive employee perception of company culture is not just a nice thing to list in job postings.
-It has a strong impact on the way employees view their employer.
-Ratings of company traits such as work environment, collaboration and value alignment are 20% higher at organizations that have strong cultures.2
+It has a substantial impact on the way employees view their employer.
+Ratings of company traits, such as work environment, collaboration, and value alignment, are 20% higher at organizations with strong cultures.
+(2)

 #3 Distractions are Kept to a Minimum

-Focus can easily go right out of the window when participants are not in the same room – even when they are on a video conference call.
+Focus can easily slip away when participants are not in the same room, even during a video conference call.
 For example, they may appear to be taking notes when in fact they are working on an unrelated task.
-Sometimes it is not deliberate; if an employee is not actively involved in the meeting, their attention can easily start to wander when there is no one present to keep them on their toes.
+Sometimes it is not deliberate; if an employee is not actively involved in the meeting, their attention can easily start to wander when there is no one present to keep them focused.
 While you do not want to treat your employees like children, you also do not want the time spent on planning and holding meetings to go to waste.

 #4 There are Fewer Technology Issues

 Technology is a wonderful thing, until it is not.
 When it goes haywire, it can really interfere with your ability to hold a meeting, and in some cases, force you to reschedule it or cancel it altogether.
-An issue as seemingly minor as a Wi-Fi outage can wreak havoc on project timelines if it delays a kickoff or presentation meeting.
-When you hold an in-person meeting, even in extreme cases – such as a power outage – you can still hold a conversation.
+An issue as seemingly minor as a WiFi outage can wreak havoc on project timelines if it delays a kickoff or presentation meeting.
+When you hold an in-person meeting, even in extreme cases, such as a power outage, you can still have a conversation.
 It does not harm your ability to be productive.

 #5 It Encourages Employee Engagement

-Successful leadership knows their employees are an asset in more ways than one.
-One way employees provide value is the ideas they bring to the table that leadership may have overlooked.
-Employees follow existing internal processes and interact with clients on a regular basis, so they are in the perfect position to give feedback to management about both.
-If something is not working, they can educate leadership about it and offer ideas to improve the process.
-Plus, when leadership engages with employees it shows workers that their contributions are valued.
-This is critical for long term company success, as highly engaged work environments experience a 10 percent increase in customer ratings and a 20 percent increase in sales.3
+Successful leaders know their employees are an asset in more ways than one.
+One way employees provide value is by bringing ideas they bring to the table that leadership may have overlooked.
+Employees follow existing internal processes and interact with clients regularly, so they are in the perfect position to give feedback to management about both.
+If something is not working, they can educate leadership about the issue and offer suggestions to improve the process.
+Additionally, when leadership engages with employees, it demonstrates to workers that their contributions are valued.
+This is critical for long-term company success, as highly engaged work environments experience a 10% increase in customer ratings and a 20% increase in sales.
+(3)

 Conclusion

-Despite advances in technology that have created a new normal in the workplace, sometimes the traditional way of doing something is the best way.
-In-person meetings offer significant opportunities and major benefits, especially when it comes to strengthening company culture and morale, and fostering employee engagement.
+Despite advances in technology that have created a new normal in the workplace, sometimes the traditional approach is the best way.
+In-person meetings offer significant opportunities and major benefits, particularly in strengthening company culture and morale, as well as fostering employee engagement.
 It is the human element and simplicity of face-to-face meetings that make them a must for every organization.